 - Application Fee – a non-refundable application fee of $50 for domestic applicants or $100 USD for international applicants must be submitted online.
 Fee waivers are available if the fee represents a financial hardship.
 Please contact the Office of Admission for details.

-- Recommendations – submitted online by current teachers
+- Recommendations – submitted online by current teachers/administrator

 - School Administrator Recommendation – required